bellaroseee/character-prediction/README.md

 As more questions come in, we will create a FAQ here.
 In the mean time, please post your questions to edStem with the tag `Projects -> 447`.

+Can we have 2 or 4 instead of 3 members?
+> We strongly prefer that you have 3 members.
+If you would really like to have a group of 4, please instead do two groups of 2.

+How do we sign up groups?
+> Please make one group on Canvas by clicking `People -> Group -> +Group`.
+See [figs/canvas_group.png](figs/canvas_group.png) for an example.

+Will we get help in selecting datasets?
+Could we also get tips on finding good corpora?
+> Not at this time.
+Choosing and preprocessing your data is a key component of practising NLP in the real world and we would like you to experience it first hand.

+Is there a max processing time limit?
+> Yes, tentatively 30 minutes to run the test data.

+Is there a maximum size limit for the program?
+> Yes, tentatively 1 MB for `src` and 1 GB for your checkpoint

+What does it mean the astronaut "speaks at least one human language"?
+Will system support mix language .. like mix of English + a different language?
+> Your program may receive input that is not English.
+The input may be a mix of English and other languages.

+Can test sentences be virtually anything? e.g. they intentionally test robustness
+> Test sentences will not be adversarial.
+They will be reasonable dialogue utterances.

+Do we have unlimited appendix for final report?
+Such as a 1 page report with a 10 page clarification?
+> No. There will be no appendix.